The Essential Guide to Most Accurate Thermometer for Kids – For Every Caregiver

 Q. What kind of thermometer is most accurate for adults?

 A. Armpit temperatures are usually the least accurate.
-Rectal temperatures provide the simplest readings for infants, especially those 3 months or younger, as well as children up to age 3.
+Rectal temperatures provide the simplest readings for infants, especially those 3 months or younger, and children up to age 3.

-For older children and adults, oral readings are usually accurate as long as the mouth is closed while the thermometer is in situ.
+Oral readings are usually accurate for older children and adults as long as the mouth is closed while the thermometer is in situ.

 Q. What’s the best thermometer for children?